 Around 120 countries are represented among its 41,300 students, 8,000 of whom are international.
 The engineering department has about 7,000 students and almost 3,000 professors.
 Most courses are delivered in German, with some master’s programs taught in English.

 RWTH runs a program called Erasmus and is part of several university networks, such as the IDEA League, TU9, DFG (German Research Foundation), TIME network, CESAER, and UNITECH, to name a few.

 The needs of business, industry, and professions are often at the center of research at RWTH.
 At RWTH, the first all-metal plane, the diesel soot filter, the first particle accelerator, and the first wind tunnel were all made.
 Siemens Mobility and the university are working together to create a new train car generation.

-Now, as you decide where you will study, you should also prepare for how to enter one.
-Some students struggle to enter their choice of college.
-As such, you must get all the help you can get.
-AdmissionSight is known to be a leader in college admissions, with over ten years of experience getting students into the best universities for engineering in Europe.
-Set up an initial appointment today with AdmissionSight and get the best help with college admission.
+Now, as you decide where you will study, you should also prepare for how gain admission.
+Some students struggle to enrolls at their college of choice.
+As such, you need all the help you can get.
+AdmissionSight is a leader in college admissions support, with over ten years of experience getting students into the best universities for engineering in Europe.
+Set up an initial appointment today with AdmissionSight and see what we can do for you.